 Help your teen stick to a routine during COVID-19

-A transmasculine gendernonconforming person sitting on a bed
+a transmasculine gendernonconforming person sitting on a bed

 If all sense of routine has gone out the door at the moment at home, you’re not alone.
 There’s no question: coronavirus (COVID-19) has resulted in huge changes to our daily life.
 These changes might mean that usual routines such as school and work look dramatically different.